-Use this feature to detect an HD Audio device.
-The options are Disabled, Enabled, and Auto.
+Use this feature to enable or disable the onboard High Definition audio device.
+The options are Auto, Disabled, and Enabled.

 Wake on LAN Enable

 Select Enabled to enable the capabiltiy to 'wake up' the system through the Ethernet port.
 The settings are Enabled and Disabled.